galazluis/playwright-trello/README.md

 API_KEY=your_api_key
 API_TOKEN=your_token
 ```
-5. Create a new Trello account.
+5. Create a new Trello account (in case you don't have one already).
-6. Create new board called "Test Board".
+6. Create a new board called "Test Board".
-7. Make sure the board has the following columns: To Do, Doing, Done.
+7. Make sure the board has the following Lists: To Do, Doing, Done.

 ## Dependencies
 - @playwright/test